Loading…

 For organizations where video AI is the primary driver, Visylix delivers more analytics capabilities out of the box with simpler operations and more predictable costs.
 For organizations where basic analytics are sufficient and the primary value is in unifying video with access control and other security systems, Genetec provides a well established convergence platform.

-Visylix supports over one million concurrent streams through its zero copy architecture, with sub 500 millisecond WebRTC latency across RTSP, RTMP, HLS, WebRTC, SRT, and ONVIF protocols.
-Its edge deployment capability on NVIDIA Jetson devices enables AI inference directly at distributed locations, a capability that is particularly valuable for organizations with many remote sites, limited bandwidth, or requirements for local data processing.
+Visylix supports over one million concurrent streams through its optimized architecture, with sub 500 millisecond WebRTC latency across RTSP, RTMP, HLS, WebRTC, SRT, and ONVIF protocols.
+Its edge deployment capability on edge compute devices enables AI inference directly at distributed locations, a capability that is particularly valuable for organizations with many remote sites, limited bandwidth, or requirements for local data processing.

 Genetec Security Center scales well for enterprise deployments through its distributed architecture, with dedicated Directory, Archiver, and Analytics servers.
 Genetec has also introduced Security Center SaaS, a cloud managed option that provides some deployment flexibility.
-However, Genetec does not offer native edge AI processing on lightweight devices like NVIDIA Jetson, which limits its ability to deliver intelligent analytics at distributed sites without significant infrastructure at each location.
+However, Genetec does not offer native edge AI processing on lightweight edge compute devices, which limits its ability to deliver intelligent analytics at distributed sites without significant infrastructure at each location.

 Visylix supports true cloud, on premise, edge, and hybrid deployments managed through a unified interface.
 This flexibility is particularly important for organizations with diverse site requirements, from fully connected corporate campuses to remote facilities with limited bandwidth.
 The ability to run AI at the edge while maintaining central management is a unique advantage for distributed enterprise deployments.

-Visylix uses transparent per stream pricing that includes all 10 AI models and all platform capabilities.
-There are no separate module fees, no per server licensing, and no surprise costs when adding AI analytics to existing streams.
+Visylix uses transparent per stream pricing across five tiers, from a free 7-day trial to custom Enterprise plans.
+AI capabilities are available from the Scale tier which includes Face Recognition AI as a combo offer, while Enterprise includes all 13 AI models plus custom training.
+There are no separate module fees and no per server licensing.
 This pricing clarity makes budget planning straightforward and eliminates the procurement friction that often delays enterprise security deployments.

 Genetec employs a complex per connection licensing model with separate costs for different modules.
 Video surveillance, access control, and ANPR are each licensed separately.
 Third party analytics integrations add additional per channel or per server costs.
 The total cost of a fully featured Genetec deployment can be substantially higher than the initial quotes suggest once analytics modules, integration services, and ongoing maintenance are factored in.